Did you miss last month’s World Congress webinar? Keep reading to get a recap!

 Bob provided a high-level overview of PBM models, varying degrees and definitions of transparency across those models and how that can affect plan spend.

-Pass-through PBMs focuses on the pass through of costs and revenue back to plan sponsors.
+Pass-through PBMs focus on the pass through of costs and revenue back to plan sponsors.
 This model is fully transparent, so the PBM’s business practices and all fees and charges are visible.
 Bob shared that,

 He explained that discounts and rebates are inaccurate ways to truly measure costs.
 It’s most important to focus on the per member per month (PMPM) fee to ensure you’re not overpaying for your pharmacy benefits.

-“We as a PBM operates with only one administrative fee and no additional margins…our clients and book of business metrics consistently show that our lowest-net-cost approach, coupled with our thoughtful and effective clinical utilization management solutions drive saving and performance.”
+“We as a PBM operate with only one administrative fee and no additional margins…our clients and book of business metrics consistently show that our lowest-net-cost approach, coupled with our thoughtful and effective clinical utilization management solutions drive saving and performance.”

 “Aligned incentives should be more than just a description in your business model and it should really be a foundation of how you operate your business.
 [Tom] will talk about some of the strategies and really how to obtain results from your formulary.”